QUEST Student Organizations

 QuestPress is the program's monthly publication designed to communicate with the entire QUEST community which include students, faculty, alumni, corporate sponsors, and parents.
 It is a way to keep everyone connected.
-By being a part of QuestPress, students have a unique opportunity to reach out to all of these people and grow their network.
+By being a part of QuestPress, students have a unique opportunity to reach out to these various QUEST affiliates and grow their network.
 Part of the role of the QuestPress team also includes building strategies for new ways to engage with the community.
-If you are interested in being a part of the team or writing a featured article, email Nicole Blahut at email@example.com.
+If you are interested in being a part of the team or writing a featured article, email Nicole Blahut (Cohort 20) at firstname.lastname@example.org.

-QUEST Recruiting is responsible for promoting the QUEST program to prospective students and corporate sponsors and encouraging them to be a part of the program.
-The Recruiting Board also hosts the Fall/Spring Showcase to exhibit the innovative projects of the 190H and 390H teams.
+QUEST Recruiting is responsible for promoting the QUEST program to prospective students and encouraging them to be a part of the program.
+The Recruiting Board also hosts the annual Fall Showcase to exhibit the innovative projects of the 190H and 390H teams.
 You can get involved with QUEST Recruiting by becoming an Ambassador, volunteering to assist the Recruiting Board with tabling, information sessions, and other recruiting events, or by simply spreading the word about QUEST!
-To learn more about QUEST Recruiting or get involved, contact Brogan Sheehey at firstname.lastname@example.org.
+To learn more about QUEST Recruiting or get involved, contact Brogan Sheehey (Cohort 22) at email@example.com.

 QUEST Marketing (QMT)